anmorgan24/LinkedIn-Learning/README.md

 - **Learning Hadoop** by Lynn Langit
 - **Deep Learning: Face Recognition** by Adam Geitgey
 - **Deep Learning: Image Recognition** by Adam Geitgey
+- **Learning Azure DevOps** by Walt Ritscher
+- **Learning Docker** by Arthur Ulfeldt
+- **Neural Networks and Convolutional Neural Networks Essential Training** by Jonathan Fernandes
+- **NLP with Python for Machine Learning Essential Training** by Derek Jedamski
 - **Python Statistics Essential Training** by Michelle Valisneri
 - **PyTorch Essential Training: Deep Learning** by Jonathan Fernandes
-- **Neural Networks and Convolutional Neural Networks Essential Training** by Jonathan Fernandes
-- **NLP with Python for Machine Learning Essential Training** by Derek Jedamski
+- **Social Media Monitoring: Strategies and Skills** by Martin Waxman
+- **Technical SEO** by Dana DiTomaso
 - **Training Neural Networks in Python** by Eduardo Corpeño
 - **Unit Testing and Test-Driven Development in Python** by Richard Wells
-- **Learning Azure DevOps** by Walt Ritscher
-- **Learning Docker** by Arthur Ulfeldt
-- **Technical SEO** by Dana DiTomaso